HARSH8544/AI-Attendance-Monitor/README.md

 python app.py
 Navigate to http://127.0.0.1:5000/ in your browser.

-📸 Screenshots
-(Add your project screenshots here to make it look even better!)

 👨‍💻 Developed By
 Harsh Singh BCA Student | Python & AI Enthusiast